 …or buy a house.

-Chassis-based or modular media converters are normally rackmountable and have slots that house media converter modules.
+Chassis-based or modular media converter systems are normally rackmountable and have slots to house media converter modules.
 Like a well-planned house, the chassis gives you room to grow.
 These are used when many Ethernet segments of different media types need to be connected in a central location.
-Modules are available for the same conversions performed by the standalone converters, and they enable you to mix different media types such as 10BASE-T, 100BASE-TX, 100BASE-FX, and Gigabit modules.
+Modules are available for the same conversions performed by the standalone converters, and they enable you to mix different media types such as 10BASE-T, 100BASE-TX, 100BASE-FX, ATM, and Gigabit modules.
 Although enterprise-level chassis-based systems generally have modules that can only be used in a chassis, many midrange systems feature modules that can be used individually or in a chassis. collapse

 Delivering superior technical support is our highest priority.
 Depending on the products or services we provide for you, please visit your appropriate support area.

 Get in touch and stay in touch with Black Box Network Services:

 » Contact us

 » Join our Mailing List to Receive White Papers, Case Studies, and Special Offers